AdobeDocs/experience-cloud.en/help/mobile-ios-objective-c-implementation/launch-add-extensions.md

 Now that the Target extension has been added, you can add the Target VEC extension.

 >[!NOTE] If you do not have a license for Adobe Target, you can skip this section.
+At this time, the Target VEC extension for mobile properties is used solely to manage SDK settings and do not add interface options to Launch, such as Rule actions.

 **To add the extension**